gretelai/trainer/src/gretel_trainer/b2/README.md

 ## TODOs

+- Trainer model names seem inconsistent but I haven't identified the exact pattern yet.
+Can we clean it up?
 - Enforce (?)
 Custom Dataset names adhere to Gretel model name restrictions
 - CustomExecutor
 - GretelAuto (+ validation check only present when trainer=True)